Quantum state preparation without coherent arithmetic

-\paragraph*{Framework.} Our method uses quantum eigenvalue transformation (QET)~\cite{lowQSP2016,low2017OptimalHamiltonianSimulation,Low2019HamiltonianQubitization,gilyen2018quantum}\,---\,or more generally quantum singular value transformation (QSVT)~\cite{gilyen2018quantum}\,---\,a technique to coherently apply (non-unitary) functions to the eigenvalues of a block-encoded Hermitian matrix.\footnote{We use the following conventions~\cite{martyn2021grand}: quantum signal processing (QSP) describes polynomial transformations applied to a scalar value encoded in a single-qubit operator~\cite{lowQSP2016,low2017OptimalHamiltonianSimulation,Low2019HamiltonianQubitization}, quantum eigenvalue transformation (QET) lifts QSP to transform the eigenvalues of multiqubit Hermitian matrices~\cite{low2017OptimalHamiltonianSimulation,Low2019HamiltonianQubitization,gilyen2018quantum}, and quantum singular value transformation (QSVT) extends QET to non-Hermitian matrices~\cite{gilyen2018quantum}, providing a unifying framework for QSP, QET, and many existing quantum algorithms.} An $(n+m)$-qubit unitary $U$ is said to be an $(\alpha, m, \epsilon)$-block-encoding of an $n$-qubit Hermitian matrix $A$ if
+\paragraph*{Framework.} Our method uses quantum singular value transformation (QSVT)~\cite{gilyen2018quantum} a technique to coherently apply functions to the singular values of a block-encoded matrix~\footnote{In this work, we block-encode a diagonal Hermitian matrix.
+The singular values of this matrix are the absolute values of the eigenvalues.
+Thus QSVT will perform eigenvalue transformation, where the sign information is stored in the left singular vectors.}.
+An $(n+m)$-qubit unitary $U$ is said to be an $(\alpha, m, \epsilon)$-block-encoding of an $n$-qubit Hermitian matrix $A$ if

-The default QET/QSVT approach~\cite{gilyen2018quantum,dong2021efficient} uses $d/2$ applications of $U$ and of $U^\dagger$, $2d$ $m$-controlled Toffoli gates (which are just CNOT gates for the $m=1$ case herein), $d$ single-qubit $Z$-rotations of an additional ancilla qubit, and two Hadamard gates in order to block-encode a degree $d$ real and definite-parity polynomial of $A$.
-Using linear combinations of block encodings~\cite{gilyen2018quantum}, we can block-encode complex, mixed-parity functions.
-For the real mixed-parity case, we need one more ancilla qubit and one application of $U$ needs to be controlled by it.
-Also, the rotation gates need to be controlled and we need $2d$ of them together with $4$ Hadamard gates~\cite{gilyen2018quantum,dong2021efficient} (and the normalization is decreased by one half).
+The default QSVT approach~\cite{gilyen2018quantum} uses $d/2$ applications each of $U, U^\dagger$, $2d$ $m$-controlled Toffoli gates (which are just CNOT gates for the $m=1$ case herein), and $\mathcal{O}(d)$ single-qubit gates to block-encode a degree $d$ real and definite-parity polynomial of $A$.
+Using linear combinations of block-encodings, we can block-encode complex, mixed-parity functions~\cite{gilyen2018quantum}.